 About:

 The Echinops genus contains about 120 blooming plants from the Asteraceae (daisy) family.
 Although they’re related to daisies, globe thistles are anything but ordinary, as they’re cultivated for their spiny, globe-shaped blossoms.
 They grow beautifully in garden edges.
 Plus, they add a wonderfully surprising textural element to cut floral arrangements.
-Blooming through summer to early fall, their golf ball-sized blossoms can reach impressive heights of up to 6 feet.
+Blooming through summer to early fall, their golf ball-sized purple blossoms can reach impressive heights of up to 6 feet.

 Growing Zones: | 3 to 8 |